luweizhang/self-driving-car/CarND-Vehicle-Detection/README.md

 ![alt text][myimage4]

+Although it is the slowest to predict by a factor of about 4x compared to the other classifiers, the neural network / multi-layered perceptron has the highest test accuracy by a significant amount.
+It is probably the best candidate to be used in the pipeline.

 ### 3. Sliding Window Search

 A sliding window approach is taken to classifier the car in the images.
 Windows of various sizes will scan the image as the classifier looks for cars.
 Instead of performing the HOG feature extraction technique on each of the cars, which would be too computationally expensive, the HOG features are extracted for the entire image, then the subset of these features are fed into the classifier depending on the sliding window.

-The overlap in the X direction and Y dierction was set to 75% while the overlap in the Y direction was set to 75%.
-This pattern proved fairly effective in producing redundant true positive detections, which is useful for later on weeding out false positive detections using a heatmap strategy (explained below).
+The overlap in the X direction and Y direction is set to 75%.
+This pattern proved fairly effective in producing redundant true positive detections, which is useful for later on weeding out false positive detections using a heatmap/overlapping detection strategy (explained below).

 ![alt text][myimage5]
 ---